zengelan/eks-workshop/content/025_MVISIONCloudScans/policyoptions.md

 weight: 10
 ---

-###Important Policy Options
+### Important Policy Options

 Before we get started, there are three important policy options we want to enable:

-a.
-Data Storage
+1. Data Storage
     reason

-b.
-Secure Match Highlighting with Obfuscation
+2. Secure Match Highlighting with Obfuscation reason
-    reason
-c.
-Autonomous Remediation
+3. Autonomous Remediation
     reason

 To start, make sure you are logged into your MVC tenant and click on POLICY at the top, and then POLICY OPTIONS.